zenmonkeykstop/qubes-doc.rtd/project-security/xsa.rst

 Xen security advisory (XSA) tracker
 ===================================

 This tracker shows whether Qubes OS is affected by any given `Xen security advisory (XSA) <https://xenbits.xen.org/xsa/>`__.
 Shortly after a new XSA is published, we will add a new row to this tracker.
-Whenever Qubes is significantly affected by an XSA, a `Qubes security bulletin (QSB) </security/qsb/>`__ is published, and a link to that QSB is added to the row for the associated XSA.
+Whenever Qubes is significantly affected by an XSA, a :doc:`Qubes security bulletin (QSB) </project-security/qsb>` is published, and a link to that QSB is added to the row for the associated XSA.

 Under the “Is Qubes Affected?” column, there are two possible values: